awslabs/osml-model-runner/README.md

 `10/03/2022 1154 CST - RD`
 `10/03/2022 1211 CST - RD`

-# AIP Model Runner Container
+# IE Model Runner Container

 This package contains an application used to orchestrate the execution of ML models on large satellite images.
 The application monitors an input queue for processing requests, decomposes the image into a set of smaller regions and